0 Helpful / 3 Not

 Other Thoughts: A must play if you are anywhere near Rochester (which, as a bonus, is not too far from Niagara Falls!)
 Rochester has several quality courses and makes for a good disc golf desintation.

-This is personally my favorite DG course (not the hardest, but the most memorable).
+This is personally one of my favorite DG courses (not the hardest, but the most memorable).
 Once your round begins you forget about anything else.

 7 of 9 people found this review helpful.

 Great Course to Play!